- GE CLAS Core courses and earning a degree

 Students in the University Honors program may enroll in special honors sections of GE CLAS Core courses.
 The University Honors program also offers some honors seminars that satisfy a number of Core requirements.

 Students with documented learning or physical disabilities may need accommodations in order to complete the GE CLAS Core.
-Accommodations are arranged by Student Disability Services in consultation with instructors, departments, and the Office of Academic Programs & Student Development.
-Please contact Peter Hubbard for additional information.
+Accommodations are arranged by Student Disability Services in consultation with instructors and departments.
 In order to receive accommodations, students with disabilities should consult Student Disability Services as soon as they receive acceptance of admission.

 Do I have to satisfy all of the General Education CLAS Core requirements?